Skip to content

 • Reassign tasks to managers or other team members when they become overdue

-• Set up custom notification rules based on how overdue a task is
+• Custom notification rules based on how overdue a task is

 Current workarounds for escalating overdue tasks

-• Add comments manually: You can quickly add a comment on any overdue task to ask for status updates
+• Add comments manually: Add a comment on any overdue task to ask for status updates

-• Daily digest emails: Every member already receives daily digest emails that highlight overdue tasks
+• Daily digest emails: Every member receives daily digest emails that highlight overdue tasks

 • Filter for overdue tasks: Use the Tracker view and Tasks view to filter for overdue tasks only

-• Watch specific items: You can “Watch” a process or a task to receive notifications for all changes made to it.
-Note that this currently does not generate a notification when a task becomes overdue
+• Watch specific items: “Watch” a process or task to receive notifications for all changes.
+Note - this does not currently notify when a task becomes overdue

 Research on effective task follow-up approaches